mehulagg/gitlab/doc/user/project/service_desk.md

 Using the `service_desk_email` configuration, you can customize the mailbox used by Service Desk.
-This allows you to have a separate email address for Service Desk and enables further customization in the project settings.
+This allows you to have a separate email address for Service Desk and enables the addition of a custom suffix in the project settings.

 The `address` must include the `+%{key}` placeholder within the 'user' portion of the address, before the `@`.
 This is used to identify the project